 The ultimate space saver.
 Even as a hard case techie, I still marveled at reducing twelve stuffed archive bins to a memory stick the size of my thumbnail.
 Wow.

 The same review, management, and archiving issues I’ve used in my digital life for nearly twenty years can now be applied to our new family scanned archives, which are all arranged and backed up.
-(Be on the lookout for a companion story on best digital storage strategies).
+(Read this companion story on best digital storage strategies).
 All the truly irreplaceable family memories are safely preserved — and now instantly accessible.

 Flood?
 Fire?
 Earthquake?
 I laugh at your natural (or manmade) disasters!